dgarcoe/COVID19_Galicia/README.md

 - Before the creation of the official coronavirus SERGAS web data was retrieved from daily press releases from [Xunta de Galicia](https://www.xunta.gal/notas-de-prensa).
 Data was manually saved in an Excel file.
 - [Official SERGAS web for coronavirus](https://coronavirus.sergas.gal/datos/#/gl-ES/galicia)
-- [Vaccination from Spain's Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov/vacunaCovid19.htm).
+- [Vaccination data from Spain's Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov/vacunaCovid19.htm).
 For the moment this data is manually saved when updated.

 ## Scripts